Softmotions/ncms/ncms-docs/ncms-docs-en/doc/gettingstarted/arch.rst

 .. image:: img/step9.png

-When the page is created an interface of a page content editor switches on.
+When the page is created an interface of a page content editor will be:

 .. figure:: img/step10.png

-    Interface of a page content editor
+    Content of `mypage`

-Pressing the `Preview` key displays the result of our work:
+The |IPreview| button displays the result of our work:

 .. figure:: img/step11.png

     Created page `mypage`

+.. |IPreview| image:: img/preview.png
+    :align: bottom

 Platform architecture
 ---------------------